AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 only the electromagnetic field.
 Its own gravitational

-field also generate with electromagnetic waves (light, radio
+field is also generated by the electromagnetic waves (light,

 If our task is to